rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 Rusty ergonomics titled [Bevy: A case study in ergonomic Rust][case-study-video].
 In their own words:

-> There's at least two, if not three, talks worth of material around how Bevy progressively discloses complexity across multiple "stacks" of APIs; and the work done so far is very impressive in terms of how it all fits together especially as a large-and-growing OSS project.
+> There are at least two, if not three, talks worth of material around how Bevy
+> progressively discloses complexity across multiple "stacks" of APIs; and the
+> work done so far is very impressive in terms of how it all fits together,
+> especially as a large-and-growing OSS project.

 [chris-yt]: https://www.youtube.com/c/chrisbiscardi
 [case-study-video]: https://www.youtube.com/watch?v=CnoDOc6ML0Y